RGB illuminated rubber pads meets DARK metal home

 Traktor: All 8 RGB pads are mapped to hotcues, supporting all Traktor hotcue types.
 We mapped the original gui colors to the controller.
 We even added additional colors, e.g. red in shift mode (for deleting hotcues) or a nice magenta and green on the lower 2 pads for Cue and Play (as we like from Denon controller).

 DJ Player Pro: DJPP does not support different colors on hotcues (unfortunately), we hope that DJPP will this support this in future.
 But Dark Fire feels still great with DJPP because the portability (no powering needed) and flexibility in mapping.
-We mapped one standard color on hotcues (blue), and added additional colors depending the workflow (e.g. red for deleting hotcue or orange in FX pad mode).
+We mapped one standard color on hotcues (blue), and added additional colors depending the workflow (e.g. red for deleting hotcue or green/white in FX pad mode).
 A friend of us plans a nice mapping (supporting DVS features, nudging, looping, FX etc).
 And we found a totally different and inspiring use case with DJPP: Triggering songs in stem format feels great with Dark Fire: 4 hotcue controls (left pads), 4 Stem on/off (right pads) using stem songs with sample.
 Using deck C and D for this (similar to remix decks in Traktor) allows nice background beats and samples for techno DJ mixes.

 Ableton or Serato: We did not test yet, but quite sure the RGB pads and encoder would allow nice workflows, exited to see some first user ideas.